-ViewDS Directoryleverages its XML capabilities to allow XACML policy to be defined that conforms to XACML Version 3.0.
-This standard describes a language for expressing access controls and a protocol for requesting access-control decisions, both written in XML.
+ViewDS Directory leverages its XML capabilities to allow XACML policy to be defined that conforms to XACML Version 3.0.
+This standard describes a language for expressing access controls and a protocol for requesting access-control decisions, both expressed in XML.

-ViewDS includes the XACML Access Control scheme, which allows XACML policy to be applied to the ViewDS directory.
+ViewDS includes the XACML Access Control scheme, which allows XACML policy to be applied to the directory.

-ViewDS Access Sentinel extends the capability to allow XACML policy to be applied to applications external to ViewDS permitting unified access control across disparate applications and data sources, improving the user experience and reducing administration and support.
+ViewDS Access Sentinel extends the capability to allow XACML policy to be applied to applications external to ViewDS Directory.
+This allows unified access control across disparate applications and data sources, improving the user experience and reducing administration and support.
 For more information about Access Sentinel see the ViewDS Access Sentinel: Installation and Reference Guide.